 The ERA acknowledges the high clinical and scientific relevance of the CKD-MBD syndrome, reflected by several key publications in the journals of our society.
 We hereby summarize the content of several recent important papers, providing a link to their abstracts.

-From July 2021 to the present review, 36 CKD-MBD related articles, including editorial comments and experimental studies, have been published; 19 in Nephrology Dialysis and Transplantation and 17 in the Clinical Kidney Journal (some only available in advance form).
+From January to July 2022, 21 CKD-MBD related articles, including editorial comments and experimental studies, have been published; 11 in Nephrology Dialysis and Transplantation and 10 in the Clinical Kidney Journal (some were previously commented after publication in advanced form).

 Jordi Bover and Sandro Mazzaferro

 Acknowledgement: Dr. Elisabeth Massó for her valuable assistance.

 CKD-MBD related publications – July to December 2021